 TES Resources (UK) has plenty of resources written by practising teachers happy to share. the first place to go for free and paid-for resources.

-Light Bulb Languages(UK) (formerly MFL Sunderland) site has texts, worksheets, sound files, powerpoints and more.
+Light Bulb Languages(UK) site has texts, worksheets, sound files, PowerPoints and more.
 It has accurate resources at various levels and is regularly updated.
-Maintained by Clare Seccombe.
+Maintained with love and care by Clare Seccombe.
 Highly recommended.

-Languages Resources (UK) is a lovely site maintained by Samantha Broom with a very good range of free Word documents and Powerpoints.
+Languages Resources (UK) is a lovely site maintained by Samantha Broom with a very good range of free resources, not just in French.

 ALL Literature Project (UK).
 This wiki, hosted by the ALL (Association for Language Learning), has texts and exercises written by contributors and based on a literary theme.
 It has been produced following the inclusion of literary texts in the latest version of the GCSE exam.